wtsi-hgi/python-hgijson/README.md

 # Python 3 JSON Library
-# JSON serialization using mappings
+# JSON serialization using mapping schema
 Python 3 library for serializing and deserializing complex class-based Python models using an arbitrary complex schema of mappings.